Available Now

 “In this well‑researched book… Sherratt has done a superb job in showing how significant philosophers such as Heidegger and Schmitt betrayed their duty to humanity…” Andrew Roberts

-“The great merit of this essay is… demonstrating that Germany was based on concepts widely held in German society.”
+“The great merit of this story is… demonstrating that Germany was based on concepts widely held in German society.”
 La Stampa

 “Exceptionally well told… Dr Sherratt provides compelling studies of the philosophers who fled or died rather than play along with Hitler.”
 Simon Heffer